EduID-Mobile/Architecture-and-Requirements/version2/10-terminology.md

 * __edu-ID Service__: The edu-ID Service is the authorisation endpoint for the federation of academic services.
 There is one edu-ID Service for the entire federation.

 * __edu-ID Mobile App__: The edu-ID Mobile App provides a trusted environment on the users' mobile device.
-The edu-ID App is a navtive mobile app that is installed on a user's mobile device.
+The edu-ID App is a native mobile app that is installed on a user's mobile device.

-* __Third Party App__: A thrid party app refers to mobile apps on the users' devices that are not tightly integrated with a service infrastructure and/or is provided by a potentially untrusted party outside of the truested federation domain.
+* __Third Party App__: A third party app refers to mobile apps on the users' devices that are not tightly integrated with a service infrastructure and/or is provided by a potentially untrusted party outside of the trusted federation domain.

 * __Federation Service__: A federation service is system that offers a set of functions to authorised users within the federation of academic institutions.